5 Best Core Exercises for Women to Get a Flat Tummy

 Squats are a great functional exercise that works and strengthens the core muscles.

 Squats help your body better perform real-life activities such as getting out of the car, carrying a child, or lifting something heavy off the floor.
-When you perform squats, you build muscles and strength your hips, legs, and abs.
+When you perform squats, you build muscles and strengthen your hips, legs, and abs.
 By squatting, these group muscles learn to work more efficiently and better support your hip, knee mobility as well as balance (4).

 All of these benefits translate to your body moving better and easier in real world and everyday activities.